This article I wrote originally was published by Techniques in May 2019. It appears below in its original entirety.

 Develop a Growth Mindset

-Entrepreneurship nurtures a mindset for growth that enables students to learn that failure is not a permanent state but an opportunity to learn how to do something differently.
+Entrepreneurship education nurtures a mindset for growth that enables students to learn that failure is not a permanent state but an opportunity to learn how to do something differently.
 It is this growth mindset that allowed Tilt-Factor to continue their pursuit of a successful minimum viable product.
 Based upon the results of the business model canvas, they knew that their concept was viable; they persevered to design a prototype stand that enabled the cooler to tilt forward and allow all fluid to drain through the spigot, thereby eliminating waste and meeting pricing demands.

 However, new setbacks occurred as their prototype failed to meet the needs of their target market during the MVP test phase.
 The first prototype was made from wood, and wasn’t weatherproof or stackable.
 The next prototype was metal but cost-prohibitive, and sharp edges caused injury.
 Finally, a plastic prototype design met all requirements.

 “We never thought this business would fail," said Sara Hawe, Tilt-Factor founding member.
 “We just knew we needed to keep working to develop a successful design.”